Prince Harry and Meghan issue statement on Kate Middleton’s cancer diagnosis

 “We wish health and healing for Kate and the family, and hope they are able to do so privately and in peace,” the statement read.

-It comes just hours after the Princess of Wales published a statement at 6pm revealing her cancer diagnosis.
+It comes just hours after the Princess of Wales released a statement on Friday at 6pm revealing her cancer diagnosis.

 “In January, I underwent major abdominal surgery in London and at the time, it was thought that my condition was non-cancerous.
 The surgery was successful.
 However, tests after the operation found cancer had been present,” the statement from Kate said.